r-dube/fakejobs/README.md

-### Read the documentation for this project in the blog
+### Read the blog
-TBD
+Documentation on the Fake Jobs Detection project is at https://r-dube.github.io/fakejobs/